JeffDeCola/my-cheat-sheets/development/languages/go-cheat-sheet/declaration-and-assignment.md

 var y int = 8
 ```

-Group can also infer a type,
+A group can also infer a type,

 ```go
 var (